royandugu/Wize-admin-version/README.md

 2. The type cmsType has initialPara as optional in types but in database schema it is a must required
 3. Colleges ko API xaina
 4. Global classes for h1, h5 and p

+## Note
+To connect to a diffrent database, put the database name after the .net/ of MONGO_URI.